What is home insurance?

 How to buy home insurance

 One of the quickest and easiest ways to purchase a home insurance policy is via a comparison site such as Quotezone*.
 Comparison sites allow you to compare multiple home insurance policies at once to find the best deal for your situation.
-We have partnered with Quotezone* so that you can search and compare cheap quotes from up to 50 UK home insurance providers.
+We have partnered with Quotezone* so that you can search and compare quotes from up to 50 UK home insurance providers.
 Ensure you check the quotes carefully and ensure you are comparing like-for-like policies.
 It is also worth looking at home insurance providers that are not listed on comparison sites, such as Direct Line.

 Summary